-We are cognisant that embedding sustainability effectively across the Group is a journey.
-This Statement describes our sustainability initiatives and how we managed our material sustainability issues in our operations for financial year ended 31 December 2022.
-Moving forward, we will continue to build and enhance our initiatives progressively with the ultimate goal of achieving our sustainability vision.
+We are cognisant that embedding sustainability effectively across the Group is an ongoing process.
+This Statement describes our sustainability initiatives and how we managed our material sustainability issues in our operations for financial year ended 31 December 2023.
+We are committed to continuously improving our efforts and building upon these initiatives, ultimately aiming to realize our long-term vision for a sustainable future.